visit-dav/visit/src/doc/tutorials/MRI.rst

 .. figure:: images/MRI_Blue_Brain.png

-   Visualizing the brain of our dataset.
+   Visualizing the underlying data of our dataset.

 Change the color table